 On Friday, the team decided that the software could not be completed in time and they asked the leader to postpone the launch date.
 Any sensible man would have agreed.
 But that man, famous for his unique style, did not.

 Fast forward to Monday, 5:30 AM.

-Software was finally completed and most of the bugs were ironed out.
-The team sent software to factory, ready to ship.
+The software was finally completed and most of the bugs were ironed out.
+The team sent software to the factory, ready to ship.

 This was one amazing software created by an amazing team with an amazing leader.

 Want to know the name of the software?

 Yes, Apple was the company behind it and the leader was none other than Steve Jobs.

 This is a famous quote from Steve Jobs and is still famous among Apple employees.
 This is the philosophy that has allowed Jobs to create amazing products.

 I did apply it to blogging and here’s my spin-off: